kaoscript/kaoscript/README.md

 Runtime
 -------

-Kaoscript needs a runtime, to add dynamics functions on classes and to type checking, and imports it only when required.
+Kaoscript needs a runtime to add dynamics functions on classes and to do type checking.
+The runtime is imported only when it's needed.

-The default runtime (`@kaoscript/runtime`) is been kept at the bare minimum.
+The default runtime (`@kaoscript/runtime`) has only the bare minimum.

 You can use your own runtime with a global attribute like `#![cfg(runtime(package="yourpackage"))]`.
 Or configure the name of the runtime's variables like `#![cfg(runtime(Type="YourType"))]`.